ipfs-force-community/go-fvm-sdk/specs/quickstart.md

 Generator takes care of following aspects of the actor code...

-1. Actor states and input/output files for the marshal/unmarshal of actor state
+1. Marshal and unmarshal code for actor state structs
 2. Entry code for the actor
 3. Actor client code which you can use to interact with filecoin